AdobeDocs/audience-manager.zh-Hant/help/using/reference/signal-trait-segment.md

 source-git-commit: 8027f278aa2b879b6cb277f44caf4b62dc75e2c3
 workflow-type: tm+mt
 source-wordcount: '374'
-ht-degree: 4%
+ht-degree: 10%

 ---

 # [!UICONTROL Signals]、 [!UICONTROL Traits]和 [!UICONTROL Segments] {#signals-traits-and-segments}

-說明的元件、用 [!DNL Audience Manager] 於設定觀眾資格 [!UICONTROL segment]准則的運算式，以及在事件呼叫中如何傳送資料。
+Describes the components of an [!DNL Audience Manager] [!UICONTROL segment], the expressions used to set audience qualification criteria, and how data is transmitted in an event call.

 ## 構圖與用途